ycrc/ycrc.github.io/docs/ai/index.md

 - GPU monitoring using Jobstats
 - Multi-GPU usage on a single node
 - Yale-managed access to closed-source models via Clarity
-- Recommendations/Warnings on AI coding tools
+- Local and commercial AI coding-agent workflows and security guidance
 - vLLM and Flash Attention installation instructions
 - Resource recommendations
 - Free Resources for Massive Scale Workflows